KeshavSanthanam/keshavsanthanam.github.io/aboutme.md

 ---

-I am a Computing Scholars Honors student at UT Dallas studying computer science.
-I will be graduating in May 2024.
-Currently, I'm a research assistant in the AI Safety Laboratory at UT Dallas working on LLM uncertainty estimation.
+I was a Computing Scholars Honors student at UT Dallas studying computer science and graduated in May 2024.
+While there, I was a research assistant in the AI Safety Laboratory at UT Dallas working on LLM uncertainty estimation and bias detection.

 ## Some Of My Favorite Courses at UTD!
 - Machine Learning